jon-heard/obsidian-inline-scripts/README.md

     1. click the settings button on the lower-left of the Obsidian window.
 This opens the settings panel.
     2. In the left menu of the settings panel, find and click __Text Expander JS__.
 It is beneath "Plugin Options", near the bottom.
 This opens the Plugin options for __Text Expander JS__.
 3. Go down to the "Shortcuts" setting.
 It's the second setting in the panel, just after "Shortcut-files". _(see picture below)_
 4. The setting has two buttons: "Add shortcut" and "Add defaults".
 Click on the "Add shortcut" button.
 This adds a shortcut entry to the bottom of the "Shortcuts" setting.
-The new entry should include two textboxes with the words "Test (regex)" and "Expansion (javascript)" in grey text. _(see picture below)_
+The new entry should include three textboxes with the greyed text "Test (regex)", "Expansion (javascript)" and "About (text)".  _(see picture below)_
 5. Enter a shortcut's Test and Expansion strings into the new entry.
-I suggest starting with something simple like: `test` and `return "The test worked.";`. _(see picture below)_
+I suggest starting with something simple like: `test` and `return "The test worked.";`.
+The About string is optional.
+If entered, follow the format: syntax, dash, description.  _(see picture below)_

     ![Shortcuts](readmeMedia/shortcuts.png)

-7. Close the settings panel.
+6. Close the settings panel.
     - You can hit the X button on the top right of the settings panel to close it.
     - You can click outside of the settings panel to close it.
-8. Try typing your new shortcut into a note to make sure it works.
+7. Try typing your new shortcut into a note to make sure it works.

 ***
 ***